scalio/flutter_navigation_saver/navigation_saver/README.md

 ## Overview

-This is the core library and usually shoudn't be used directly.
+This is the core library and usually shouldn't be used directly.
 Please check [general readme](../../../) first.
 It should be used directly only if you would like have a full control of how routes are saved and restored.

 ## How to use this library:

 1. Be sure that you need exactly this core library.
 Perhaps it is better to use [shared prefreferences module](../../../shared_pref_navigation_saver).
 2. Include dependencies:
-  a. `navigation_saver: ^1.0.0`   - current module
+  `navigation_saver: ^0.1.0`   - current module
 3. Include any argument to disk saving library or write it by yourself: [built value module](../../../built_value_navigation_saver) or [json module](../../../json_navigation_saver)
 4. Create `NavigationSaver` class before your application widget:
 ```